OpenNebula/docs/source/installation_and_configuration/authentication/fireedge.rst

 |fireedge_remote_login|

 Note that OpenNebula will not verify that the user holds a valid certificate at the time of login: this is expected to be done by the external container of the FireEdge server (normally Apache), whose job is to tell the user's browser that the site requires a user certificate and to check that the certificate is consistently signed by the chosen Certificate Authority (CA).
+The setup with Apache/SAML is the more common and tested.
+However, it can rely on Apache/Nginx for OIDC.

 .. warning:: The FireEdge authentication only handles the authentication of the user at the time of login.
 Authentication of the user certificate is a complementary setup, which can rely on Apache.